 Such effects include “superposition”—whereby a quantum system can exist in all possible states until it is observed—and “entanglement”—whereby measurement of one member of a paired system causes the other member immediately to assume a related value, no matter how distant they are in space.

-QIS is thought to have promise in three major areas:
+QIS is thought to have promise in four major areas:

 Recognizing these opportunities, and also aware of the growing international competition in this promising new area of science and technology, Congress passed the National Quantum Initiative Act, which became law in December 2018.